 How can the plaque have been ‘removed’ to Portsmouth and yet still be present in Curdridge ?

-I wrote to the Museum.
+I wrote to the Museum about it.
 Their reply was :

 “The original plaque was donated to the Portsmouth City Museum before 1945 & is kept in storage there, although it has been used in a display at Southsea Castle.
 The plaque at Botley Station, therefore, must be a copy.”